Skip to content

 eNPS = % promoters − % detractors

 Both percentages are taken of all responses, including passives.
 So 45 promoters, 35 passives, and 20 detractors out of 100 responses gives 45% − 20% = +25.
-The score is a whole number between −100 (everyone is a detractor) and +100 (everyone is a promoter) — in practice both extremes are vanishingly rare.
+The score is a whole number between −100 (everyone is a detractor) and +100 (everyone is a promoter).
+In practice both extremes are vanishingly rare.

 Reading the score honestly

 eNPS compresses a workforce's sentiment into one number, which is both its appeal and its weakness.
 It's genuinely useful for tracking a trend over time and comparing teams or managers inside the same company.
 It's much less useful as an absolute grade: industries, regions, and survey mechanics shift the baseline, so chasing someone else's benchmark is a distraction.
-And because it's aggregate and anonymous, it can't tell you who is unhappy — a stable score can coexist with your single most important engineer updating their LinkedIn profile.
+And because it's aggregate and anonymous, it can't tell you who is unhappy: a stable score can coexist with your single most important engineer updating their LinkedIn profile.
 We cover what eNPS can and can't do in the full eNPS guide, and where it fits in a broader scorecard in employee retention metrics & KPIs.

 Making the number move